HSwMS Hälsingland (Hgd): Service in Singapore

 HSwMS Hälsingland was renamed RSS Archer.
 Singapore's Ministry of Defence (MINDEF) signed an agreement with Kockums for the supply of two Archer-class (formerly Västergötland-class) submarines to the Republic of Singapore Navy (RSN) on 4 November 2005.
 More than 20 years old and previously in reserve with the Swedish Navy, the submarines were transferred to the RSN on completion of the modernisation and conversion for operation in tropical waters.
 RSS Archer was launched on 16 June 2009.
 RSS Archer has undergone sea trials following its launch and is now operational.
 The second submarine, RSS Swordsman, was launched on 20 October 2010.
 The Archer-class submarines entered service in 2013 and replaced the Challenger-class submarines that were retired in 2015.
 RSS Archer's crew motto and philosophy is 'Strike Silent, Strike as One'.

 RSS Archer's inaugural exercise was in 2013 as part of Exercise CARAT with the United States Navy.
 It has since taken part in numerous exercises such as Ex Singsiam and Ex SIMBEX which is held with the Royal Thai Navy and Indian Navy respectively.

 In 2014, RSS Archer was awarded the Republic of Singapore Navy's Best Ship Award, after participating in fleet-level exercises with various foreign partners including the United States Navy.

 In 2015, RSS Archer participated in the first-ever anti-submarine warfare exercise in Exercise Singsiam's history in the Andaman Sea alongside counterparts from the Royal Thai Navy.
 During the exercise, RSS Archer trained with naval helicopters jointly deployed from HTMS Naresuan, HTMS Saiburi, RSS Intrepid as well as a Dornier 228 Marine Patrol Aircraft(MPA).

-On July 2015, RSS Archer participated in the 21st Exercise CARAT after 11 days of intensive shore and at sea exercises.
+In July 2015, RSS Archer participated in the 21st Exercise CARAT after 11 days of intensive shore and at sea exercises.
 This exercise is noted to have involved a Los Angeles Class submarine, USS Houston, the Arleigh Burke class USS Lassen and a P-8A Poseidon maritime patrol aircraft as well as the Republic of Singapore Navy warships RSS Supreme for the Anti-Submarine Warfare training engagement.